But I have promises to keep,

-Suicide Missions don't grow on trees; also the "Mission" part trumps "Suicide."
+Suicide Missions don't grow on trees, and the "Mission" part generally trumps the "Suicide."
 Not every character to whom life has become a burden can kill themselves or even allow themselves to die.
 Sometimes there's a task or an obligation that must be discharged before they can ever have peace.
 It might be some grand quest only they can complete, or it might simply be the knowledge that people are depending on them, or will be devastated by their loss.
 Sometimes such a character must reluctantly fight to survive even though they don't want to.
-They might be allowed to "die trying" to do whatever it is, but not until they've exhausted every possible effort they can make.
+They might be allowed to "die trying" to complete some objective, but not until they've exhausted every possible effort they can make.

 Of course what happens to such a character can vary — some will find that the obligation to keep living has actually helped them to weather the psychological storm and when their task is done, they're free to enjoy life after all.
 Others will die in trying to fulfill their responsibilities, or shortly afterward, as if their bodies knew it was safe to give out now.

 Compare The Atoner, who may also be a Death Seeker but chooses to go on living to repent for their wrongdoings.
 For when their task is to kill everyone else first see Put Them All Out of My Misery.
 Compare with The Last Dance.
 For those not allowed to rest even in death, see Unfinished Business, Purpose-Driven Immortality, and the Flying Dutchman.

 As this is a Death Trope, unmarked spoilers abound.
 Beware.

 - In the final arc of Code Geass, Lelouch becomes functionally suicidal after losing all of his allies and apparently losing Nunnally in the FLEIJA explosion.
 He ends up building himself up as the world's biggest tyrant and having his friend Suzaku take up his former mantle as Zero and kill him.